DekasDimitrios/ExamScheduler/README.md

 ### attends.pl file:

 Data base including the initial predicates.
-Each predicate's format (Registration Number, Lessons ID) represents that the student corresponding to the Registration Number is attending the lessong give by the Lessons ID.
+Each predicate's format (Registration Number, Lessons ID) represents that the student corresponding to the Registration Number is attending the lesson given by the Lessons ID.

 ### scheduler.pl file: